-Flash to a middle manager ventilating his or her half believed hype as to how the imminent changes that have come down from companies directors will improve life for everyone.
+Flash to a manager trying to convince him/herself that the the imminent changes that have come down from the Directors will improve life for everyone.
 How believable is he or she?
-Well of course that depends on the connection his or her staff members may have.
+Have the need and value of the proposed changes been clearly communicated .
 Some can easily accept new doctrines and behaviours, simply adapting themselves, no big deal.
 Others may find it less easy to sign up.
 They might very much want to, telling themselves they can take this on, show faith and willingness and adapt.
-Yet when push comes to shove, they find themselves and the short end of a dilemma that good will is insufficient to resolve.
+Yet when push comes to shove, they find themselves at the short end of a dilemma that cant be resolved with good will or effort.
 They want to be onboard with the proposed changes, they really do, and yet they aren't.
 They start to bully themselves, or blame the change bringer.
-What will help.
+What will help?

 This is the point at which it is important to understand that intellectually valid, logical methods of persuasion might not be enough to rally them to the cause.
 There seems to be an emotional component.